 How to reserve a static internal IP address

-Create a subnet from your VPC network.
+Create a subnet in your VPC network.
+For IPv6 addresses, create a dual-stack subnet.

 Use the reserved internal IP address by associating it with a VM instance or an internal load balancer when you create the VM or load balancer resource.